markpritchett/HtmlService/README.md

 ## Developing

-It was created using **Visual Studio 17.0.0 Preview 3.1**.
+Last updated with  **Visual Studio Version 17.0.0 Preview 4.1** and **6.0.100-rc.1.21463.6**.
 As this is a pre-release, earlier or later versions might not work as expected.

 ## Goals